Human Resources Manager Visa Sponsorship Jobs in Montana

 Which visa types are most common for human resources manager roles in Montana?

-The H-1B is the most common visa for human resources manager positions in Montana, given that the role typically qualifies as a specialty occupation requiring a bachelor's degree in human resources, business administration, or a related field.
+The H-1B visa is the most common visa for human resources manager positions in Montana, given that the role typically qualifies as a specialty occupation requiring a bachelor's degree in human resources, business administration, or a related field.
 The TN visa is an option for Canadian and Mexican nationals under USMCA.
-Some candidates with extraordinary HR credentials may explore the O-1, though it is rarely pursued for this occupation.
+Some candidates with extraordinary HR credentials may explore the O-1 visa, though it is rarely pursued for this occupation.

 Which cities in Montana have the most human resources manager sponsorship jobs?